 Leroy is the kind of man every woman wishes she would meet.
 He’s funny, smart, kind, supportive, thoughtful and looks at Alex the way we look at cake.
 He’s busy educating the youth of America, but I really wish he would teach Man Classes.
 If every woman could feel half as cherished, this would be a totally different planet.
 Before the ceremony, Alex received a box of love letters from Leroy.
 Each letter was written with the purpose of being read at a specific time, in anticipation of small moments and milestones in their future life together.
 Seriously, Leroy, two words: Man Classes.

 Cherry Creek Golf Club

-I was grateful to have the photography talents of my old friend Lydia and our new friend David on board for this shindig because Michigan is full of wonderfully fun people that adore Alex & Leroy.
+I was grateful to have the photography talents of my old friend Lydia and our new friend David on board for this shindig because Michigan is full of wonderfully fun people who adore Alex & Leroy.
 So naturally, one-third of the state was in attendance.
 Thank goodness it was at Cherry Creek because I’m not sure anyone else could have accommodated them.
-Besides whole lotta well-wishers, this wedding had something I hadn’t experienced yet: Bellydancers!
+Besides a whole lotta well-wishers, this wedding had something I hadn’t experienced yet: Belly dancers!
 I now firmly believe every wedding should have them.
 Along with hundreds of fun friends, late-night Carnival food stations and cake sitting on top of a fountain, surrounded by little plastic wedding attendants.
-The belly dancing was a cultural nod to Alexandra’s Lebanese roots but once it began, an ‘anything you can shake, I can shake better’ mentality overcame nearly everyone, regardless of familial background.
+The belly dancing was a cultural nod to Alexandra’s Lebanese roots but once it began, an ‘anything you can shake, I can shake better’ mentality over the crowd, regardless of familial background.
 It was quite a sight.
 Until Alexandra reached out to me in that first email, I had never given Detroit much thought, but since then, it’s become one of my favorite destinations.